 Bloor Homes employed us to work with the Architect, Harris Partnership, to liaise with the utility companies, to ensure that they provided suitable incoming supplies, and to design the M&E services required for the landlord areas for this development of 165 flats

-Projects for schools have some similarities to other types of work but also specific considerations; in particular immovable deadlines for completion ready for the autumn term and working on a live site with noise, safety and continuity of school activities to be considered.
+Projects for schools and universities have some similarities to other types of work but also specific considerations; in particular immovable deadlines for completion ready for the autumn term and working on a live site with noise, safety and continuity of academic activities to be considered.

 Our experience spans across primary, secondary and tertiary education, including science laboratories, music centres, sports halls and student accommodation.